Affiliate Faculty

 MA, PhD, University of Wisconsin at Madison

-Dr. Klauber is an investment banker and author of several scholarly works on post-Reformation theology.
+Dr. Klauber is a commercial banker and author of several scholarly works on post-Reformation theology.
 In addition to teaching regularly on Trinity’s campus, he frequently teaches at Trinity’s extension sites.

 Peter T. Lee